App observability and debugging platform Lightrun sees $23M

 Lightrun, a startup developing tools to monitor production code, today announced it has raised $23 million in series A funding round led by Insight Partners.
 The company says the funding will be used to expand its platform and acquire new customers as it grows its employee headcount.

-According to a study published by the University of Cambridge’s Judge Business School, programmers spend 50.1% of their work time on things other than programming — largely debugging.
-The total estimated cost of debugging is a whopping $312 billion per year.
+According to a study published by the University of Cambridge’s Judge Business School, programmers spend 50.1% of their work time not programming — much of it consumed by debugging.
+Indeed, the total estimated cost of debugging is a whopping $312 billion per year.
 Observability tools promise to cut development costs substantially while enabling coders to focus on more creative, less repetitive tasks.

 Tel Aviv, Israel-based Lightrun, which was founded in 2019 by Ilan Peleg and Leonid Blouvshtein, allows developers to inject logs, metrics, traces, and more during app runtime for debugging purposes.
 The platform can verify new features as part of existing continuous integration and continuous deployment pipelines, Peleg and Blouvshtein said, and streamline the process of defining and consuming observability.